learn-co-curriculum/js-async-fetch-readme/legacy.md

 ```

 It might be surprising that the class that makes these JSON requests is called
-an `XmlHttpRequest`.
+an `XMLHttpRequest`.
 When `XMLHttpRequest` was creatd, XML was a very popular
 serialization format.
 JSON has, since, become more popular.

 Great, so now we have an instances of `XMLHttpRequest`.
 We need to configure it